Healthy Building Science taking care of our community

 Put your household plan into action https://www.cdc.gov/coronavirus/2019-ncov/community/home/index.html

 - Stay informed about the local COVID-19 situation.
 Get up-to-date information about local COVID-19 activity from public health officials.
 Be aware of temporary school dismissals in your area, as this may affect your household’s daily routine.

 - Stay home if you are sick.
 Stay home if you have COVID-19 symptoms.
 If a member of your household is sick, stay home from school and work to avoid spreading COVID-19 to others.

 - If your children are in the care of others, urge caregivers to watch for COVID-19 symptoms.

-- Use the separate room and bathroom you prepared for sick household members (if possible).
+- Use a separate room and bathroom prepared for sick household members (if possible).
 Learn how to care for someone with COVID-19 at home.
 Avoid sharing personal items like food and drinks.
-Provide your sick household member with clean disposable facemasks to wear at home, if available, to help prevent spreading COVID-19 to others.
+Provide your sick household member with clean disposable face masks to wear at home, if available, to help prevent spreading COVID-19 to others.
 Clean the sick room and bathroom, as needed, to avoid unnecessary contact with the sick person.

 - If surfaces are dirty, they should be cleaned using a detergent and water before disinfection.
-For disinfection, a list of products with EPA-approved emerging viral pathogens claims, maintained by the CBC, is available at Novel Coronavirus (COVID-19) Fighting Products.
+For disinfection, a list of products with EPA-approved emerging viral pathogens claims, maintained by the CBC (Center for Biocide Chemistries), is available at Novel Coronavirus (COVID-19) Fighting Products.
 Always follow the manufacturer’s instructions for all cleaning and disinfection products.

 - Stay in touch with others by phone or email.
 If you live alone and become sick during a COVID-19 outbreak, you may need help.
 If you have a chronic medical condition and live alone, ask family, friends, and health care providers to check on you during an outbreak.
 Stay in touch with family and friends with chronic medical conditions.